-In addition to the above, directors and certain members of senior management are also subject to other requirements, including restrictions that affect the timing of transactions under Section 16 of the Securities Exchange Act of 1934.
+In addition to the above, directors and certain members of senior management are also subject to other requirements, including restrictions that can impose forfeitures of short-swing profits under Section 16 of the Securities Exchange Act of 1934.

 The Trading Procedures apply to Designated Insiders while they are serving as directors, officers, employees or consultants of or to the Company.
 Upon termination of service, a Designated Insider is no longer subject to the Trading Procedures, although the Company recommends that voluntary compliance continue for six months after termination.
 In such circumstances, the General Counsel will remain available to assist you in meeting your legal obligations, including any applicable Form 144 or Form 4 filing obligations.